-These manually-operated craft tools might seem paltry and minor in form and construction, however, they can actually transpire to be pretty resourceful for a number of reasons.
-Not only are Japanese saws incredibly time-saving and efficient in terms of labor and energy, but they also possess the ability to finish a cutting machine's job in less if not the same amount of time.
+These manually-operated woodworking tools might seem paltry and minor in form and construction, however, they can actually transpire to be pretty resourceful for a number of reasons.
+Not only are Japanese pull saws incredibly time-saving and efficient in terms of labor and energy, but they also possess the ability to finish a cutting machine’s job in less if not the same amount of time.
 In addition to the customized Nomi (chisel) and a Kanna (plane), the joint work and inexpensive nature of these saws make them the perfect tools for handcrafting as well as executing small-scale projects.
 Besides this, owning a top-tier Japanese saw can not only make the woodcutting process much more trouble-free and smooth, but it can also create precise, surgical cuts that would otherwise have been near to impossible to achieve in traditional hand saws.
 Therefore, investing in a high-quality Japanese saw will not only save you money and labor but will also make your woodworking task significantly more gratifying and trouble-free.

-Number one on our list is none other than the signature ryoba-style Japanese saw.
+Number one on our list is none other than the signature ryoba-style Japanese hand saw.
 This traditional design is one of the most commonly found styles in the Japanese saw realm among others.
 The Japanese word ‘Ryoba’ literally means double-edged, due to the two-faced nature of this woodwork tool.
 Although the saw cutting teeth are present on both sides of the saw, each performs a unique and individual task.
 For example, one side is designated for crosscutting, whereas the other side contains teeth that are specifically built for rip-cutting purposes.
 Apart from this, versions with alternating hardwood and softwood-cutting teeth are also readily available.

 The Dozuki blades generally have a thickness of around 0.3 mm and are optimal for precision cuts and fine gashes.
-These Kataba-style saws feature sturdy, stiff spines that enhance the saws' ability to create more accurate and detailed cuts.
-The hallmark of the Dozuki style Japanese saws is their ability to place cuts with varying depths, ranging from extremely deep to lighter cuts.
+These Kataba-style saws feature sturdy, stiff spines that enhance the saws’ ability to create more accurate and detailed cuts.
+The hallmark of the Dozuki style Japanese pull saws is their ability to place cuts with varying depths, ranging from extremely deep to lighter cuts.
 This is essentially the most common reason why people rave about this design and are so anchored by it.